VictoriaMetrics/VictoriaMetrics/README.md

 echo "foo.bar.baz;tag1=value1;tag2=value2 123 `date +%s`" | nc -N localhost 2003
 ```

-VictoriaMetrics sets the current time if timestamp is omitted.
+VictoriaMetrics sets the current time if the timestamp is omitted.
-Arbitrary number of lines delimited by `\n` may be sent in one go.
+An arbitrary number of lines delimited by `\n` may be sent in one go.
 After that the data may be read via [/api/v1/export](#how-to-export-time-series) endpoint:

 ```